 Essentially, the only way to guarantee you will not encounter any fees or penalties to cancel your car insurance is to cancel it at the end of the coverage period.
 However, some companies may allow you to cancel early if you provide them with enough notice.

 Can I Cancel My Car Insurance If I Pay Monthly?

 Yes, you can.
-Regardless if you pay your car insurance premium all at once or make monthly payments, you can cancel your car insurance at any time.
-Keep in mind you entered into a one year contract for insurance coverage with your provider, so cancelling mid policy may result in penalties and administration fees.
+Regardless of whether you pay your car insurance premium all at once or make monthly payments, you can cancel your car insurance at any time.
+Keep in mind you entered into a one-year contract for insurance coverage with your provider, so canceling mid-policy may result in penalties and administration fees.